“You can't beat face-to-face communication, you know?”

 You and a friend are having a discussion.
 You're talking about the way that young people tend to prefer text messages, email, and social media instead of direct conversations.
-You want to tell your friend that you think direct communication is much better.
-You say:
+You say this to tell your friend that you think direct communication is much better.

 You can't beat face-to-face communication, you know?